igtimi/docs/docs/YachtBot Products/WindBot/WindBot World Magnetic Model (WMM) Update.md

 ---
-title: "WindBot World Magnetic Model (WMM) Update"
+title: WindBot World Magnetic Model (WMM) Update
 date: 2021-08-18
 ---

 # WindBot World Magnetic Model (WMM) Update

 Every 5 years, [NOAA release](https://www.ngdc.noaa.gov/geomag/WMM/soft.shtml) a new WMM (World Magnetic Model) that WindBot devices use to calculate the [earths magnetic declination](https://en.wikipedia.org/wiki/Magnetic_declination).

 On 10 December, NOAA released WMM2020 which replaces WMM2015 that has been distributed with WindBot firmware.
 WindBot devices will **only use a WMM that has not expired**, and so to ensure that your device continues to operate past 31 December 2019 you will need to copy the updated WMM2020 to your device.